Unthrottled/blog/_posts/2017-04-28-Command-Line-SOAP.md

 The example service does not have any methods with a SOAPAction associated with it.
 In the headers, this was denoted by `SOAPAction: ""`.
-This bit is important, because if method, you try to call, has a SOAP action associated with it that changes the command we need to run.
+This bit is important, because if th method you try to call has a SOAP action associated with it that changes the command we need to run.

-Lastly, the web service definition is a follows:
+Lastly, the web service definition, for the sample project, is a follows:

 {% highlight xml  %}
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>